Great to have you here, Rushland Boy, the fastest three hours in media.

 And if you doubt this, ask yourself why are so many leftists so insistent that children be turned over to government-run facilities as early in life as possible for their education, for their molding.

-You know, when you when you boil all these things down, I'm I had somebody just checked the email is what made me want to explain this.
+You know, when you boil all these things down, I just check the email is what made me want to explain this.

 It's never static.